-Faculty, students, and staff members contribute to the content of this Handbook through nursing department meetings with faculty and student input.
-Program assistants review handbook yearly with program directors.
+Faculty, students, and staff members contribute to the content of this Handbook.
 Subject to appropriate governance of the MCNHS Undergraduate Program Committee, Faculty Committee, and Office of the Dean, the College maintains the right to amend published policies, procedures, and requirements at any time in order to achieve stated missions and objectives.
 The College notifies students of changes via their official UMB email accounts and/or announcements on its website.